-Clean around your labia and in the space between your labia and legs with mild-soap and water to prevent buildup of bacteria, skin cells, and smegma.
+Clean around your labia and in the space between your labia and legs with mild soap and water to prevent the buildup of bacteria, skin cells, and smegma.
 Make sure you avoid getting anything inside your vagina and stop use/ rinse immediately if you feel any burning or uncomfortable sensations.

 Calee Shea is a Holistic Health Practioner based in Atlanta, Georgia.
 She is your go-to gal for all things periods, vaginal health, and sex.